diacode/diacode-website/source/blog/2016-04-22-page-specific-javascript-in-phoenix-framework.html.markdown

 The `MainView` module will basically have to main functions:

   - **mount** which will be called every time the page loads and will contain all the initializing of common functionality needed.
   - **umount** which can be used to add any functionality needed to be executed when the document unloads.
+This might be useful in some situations like showing a confirm alert to the user when he tries to leave an edit view with unsaved changes, for example.

 Now lets update the main `app.js` file so it uses the new `MainView` module: